folklabs/hernehill.org.uk/sites/all/modules/responsive_menus/README.txt

 GOOD TO KNOW
 ------------
 The 'Simple' and 'MeanMenu' styles are included with this module, the others must be downloaded.
 The URL to download a library will be presented to you if you try to choose any other style.

 MeanMenu & codrops' Multi styles require jQuery 1.7+

 Sidr & codrops integrate with the Libraries 2.x module in order to work.
 -This can be bypassed using hook_responsive_menus_styles_alter.
 -See API & HOOKS below.

+Google Nexus style takes over all the time (not just small screen).
+-May be updated later to have a mobile only option.

 API & HOOKS